 - Pictures/Paintings/Mirrors – Smaller pictures with dimensions not exceeding 17.75″ by 20.5″ can be packed vertically in a regular 4 cubic foot size box after being wrapped in small size bubble wrap or paper.

-- Paintings/pictures exceeding these dimensions should be packed in picture boxes.
+- Paintings/Pictures exceeding these dimensions should be packed in picture boxes, as per the video above.
 First wrap pictures in small size bubble wrap.
 Then use crumpled paper to cushion the bottom of the box.
 Insert pictures, and fill in spaces with more crumpled paper, so that your pictures are tightly packed, and do not move around inside the box.
 Usually, you will fit 2 to 3 pictures per box, depending of the thickness of the frames.Small size picture boxes will hold pictures with dimensions not exceeding 26.5″ by 37″, and large size picture boxes will hold pictures with dimensions not exceeding 33″ by 48″.

 For pictures/paintings with dimensions exceeding 48″, use 2 large size picture boxes and “telescope” them together.Please note that this is the formal method of packing your pictures.
 If your pictures/paintings are of high value, then this is the method you will want to use.
 However, another less formal method is to simply slide your picture into a flattened box, and tape both ends of the box.
 In addition, if your move is in town, it may be easier to simply place the pictures in your car/minivan, and just move them over yourself, rather than spending the time and resources packing them properly for movers to move.